wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 ![](../attachments/1319.png) 12:17

-If yu tried to add a style tag, it would still work however.
+If you tried to add a style tag, it would still work however.

 Why is that?
 That is because the style tag, if you look at it in the console is still being embedded.